paramrathour/blog/pages/_posts/2024-12-08-dd-conversion.md

 	- visit the security section, fill up a form and click a picture (take care that the shirt colour should not match the background)
 - redo your biometric authentication on the new ID-card
 	- visiting the operator's room at the top floor of LHC-3
-	- this will come handy as your will be required to put daily attendance at EE office
+	- this will come handy as you will be required to put daily attendance at EE office
 - renewing library card access
 	- visit library and tell them to update your details
 - managing hostel accommodation for 4<sup>th</sup> year summers